malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

           | otherwise = a ++ b
 {% endhighlight %}

-This is a less standard compnent of RLE implementations (I haven't spotted this particular bit of code anywhere else), but no less
-straightforward: simply join two `RLE`'d lists together if their tail and head are not the same character; if they are, merge the head and tail tuple (updating the count) and combine the rest of the list as normal.
+This is a less common compnent of RLE implementations (I haven't spotted this particular bit of code anywhere else, so it certainly can be improved), but no less straightforward: simply join two `RLE`'d lists together if their tail and head are not the same character; if they are, merge the head and tail tuple (updating the count) and combine the rest of the list as normal.

-Now, it's just a matter of splitting the RLE target into pieces, `map`ing over pieces, and `reducing` them back into a cohesive `RLE`-encoded document:
+Now, it's simply a matter of splitting the RLE target into pieces, `map`ing over pieces, and `reducing` them back into a cohesive `RLE`-encoded document:

 {% highlight haskell %}
-parallelRLE n s = foldl rleReduce [] $ map rleMap $ chunkn n s
+splitRLE n s = foldl rleReduce [] $ map rleMap $ chunkn n s
 {% endhighlight %}

 (`chunkn` is a simple hand-rolled routine that splits a string into `n` even-sized pices--see gist below) As expected, splitting the list apart and recombining is needless overhead without parallelization:

-    # No splitting (parallelRLE n s = rleMap s)
+    # No splitting (rleMap s)
     > ghc -O2 prle --make
     > /usr/bin/time -f '%E' ./prle huge.txt 1>/dev/null
     0:05.89

-    # Nonparallel splitting (parallelRLE n s = foldl rleReduce [] $ map rleMap $ chunkn n s)
+    # Nonparallel splitting (foldl rleReduce [] $ map rleMap $ chunkn n s)
     > ghc -O2 prle --make
     > /usr/bin/time -f '%E' ./prle huge.txt 1>/dev/null
     0:08.11

-If we parallelize it using a simple `parMap`, we might expect some
+If we parallelize it using a simple `parMap`,
-improvement:

 {% highlight haskell %}
 parallelRLE n s = foldl rleReduce [] $ (parMap rdeepseq) rleMap $ chunkn n s
 {% endhighlight %}

+we might expect some improvement:

+	# parallelRLE n s = foldl rleReduce [] $ (parMap rdeepseq) rleMap $ chunkn n s
+	> ghc -O2 prle --make -threaded -rtsopts

+    # Parallel map 1 core
+	> /usr/bin/time -f '%E' ./prle huge.txt +RTS -N1 1>/dev/null
+	0:14.84

+	# Parallel map 2 cores
+	> /usr/bin/time -f '%E' ./prle huge.txt +RTS -N2 1>/dev/null
+	0:11.58

+	# Parallel map 4 coress
+	/usr/bin/time -f '%E' ./prle huge.txt +RTS -N4 1>/dev/null
+	0:15.89

-But, unfortunately, the bookkeeping and garbage collection overwhelm the problem very quickly.
+Unfortunately, the bookkeeping and garbage collection overwhelm the problem very quickly, never achieving better peformance.

-    [show lack of improvement]

 I'm running the above on a few multi-megabyte text files (some with more redundancy than others) to try it out, and no amount of coaxing